 With 10+ years of experience in higher education, nonprofit media, and mission-driven organizations, I specialize in shaping data-driven multichannel storytelling strategies.
+Through my background in journalism and psychology, I bring a human-centered approach to content grounded in curiosity and empathy.

-Outside of my institutional work, I also created Flyover Podcast, a newsletter celebrating audio storytelling between the coasts that grew to 2,500+ subscribers.
+Outside of my institutional work, I created Flyover Podcast, a newsletter celebrating audio storytelling between the coasts that grew to 2,500+ subscribers.
 I’m also a teacher and proud mentor with Girls Write Now, helping the next generation of writers find and amplify their voices.

 💡 Expertise